kassette-ai/kassette-server/examples/camunda2postgres/README.md

 ## kassette-camunda-agent
 Kassette Camunda Agent which polls Camunda Database waiting for new historical events and submits them to the kassette-server.

+## grafana
+Configured instance of grafana which will show simple graph analysing the Data captured from Camunda events